Gabaldonlab/Host-pathogen_interactions/README.md

 tar -xzvf host_pathogen_interaction_codes.tar.gz
 ```

 The above command will create `codes` directory where all the data will be located.
 We encourage the users to first read through the `file_description.txt` file, which describes all files in the created directory.
-Subsequently, users can open the `R` scripts in `Rstudio` and run them (on a modern desktop each script will required ~5-6 min to complete).
+Subsequently, users can open the `R` scripts in `Rstudio` and run them.
+On a modern desktop each script will require ~10-15 min to complete.
+Of note, the most comutationally intensive and the longest step (the whole analysis, including GO enrichment of modules, might take ~2-3 hours) is the network analysis, which requires ~15Gb of RAM, and it speed will depend on the number of available cores.
 The version for all used software and packages can be found in `sesssionInfo.txt` file.
 All codes and required packages are open source.
 For full reproducibility, please make sure the software versions run on your machines coincide with versions in `sesssionInfo.txt`.

 For any questions, please email `grant.hovhannisyan@gmail.com`.